cflipse/devcaffeine/_drafts/building-a-new-rails-app-with-rom-rails.markdown

 ```

 By default, there are no reader methods defined in a repository; we want to
-tune those specficially for our project domain.
+tune those specficially for our project domain, something I will go over in a
+later post.

 ## Next steps